Tila Tequila: 2010–2014: Welcome to the Darkside and hiatus

 By 2010, Tequila decided to reinvent her image and changed her stage name to Miss Tila.
 Her first single released under the new moniker was "I Fucked the DJ", along with an edited version entitled "I Love My DJ".
 Released under her newly established label Little Miss Trendsetter, the single received negative reviews and failed to be successful in charts.
 In May, she launched her celebrity gossip blog, MissTilaOMG.com, and the EP, Welcome to the Darkside, which marked a musical departure from her previous material.
 Influenced by classical music and artists such as Nina Simone and Billie Holiday, Welcome to the Darkside received more positive reviews.
 However, it did not manage to gain commercial success.

 Tequila began a tour supporting the new EP and at one of her tour stops in August 2010, she appeared at the Gathering of the Juggalos, a music festival founded by hip hop duo Insane Clown Posse.
 She was repeatedly pelted with rocks and bottles among other objects, and she vowed to take legal action against the organizers and promoters for the event.

 During this time, a sex tape featuring a lesbian threesome in which she performed was leaked.
-Tequila tried to buy back the tape before its release, but couldn't come to terms with Vivid Entertainment.
+Tequila tried to buy back the tape before its release, but could not come to terms with Vivid Entertainment.
 She later starred in a sex tape that won a 2015 AVN Award for "Best Celebrity Sex Tape".

 2015–present: Celebrity Big Brother and return to music

 In May 2015, it was announced that Nguyen was working on new music.
 In June, she posted a snippet of the song "Drunk Dialing" on her Instagram and wrote it would be released in the Summer.
 In August, she became one of the contestants on the sixteenth season of Channel 5 reality series Celebrity Big Brother.
 However, she was ejected from the house after just one day, due to many viewer complaints of her controversial statements made in 2013, when she posted anti-Semitic comments and praised Nazi dictator Adolf Hitler on Facebook.
 Tequila posted a snippet of "Drunk Dialing" again in September and confirmed it would be released by the end of October along with a music video.
 In November, Tequila and her management confirmed the single would be released on December 4.
 Tequila also announced her own line of e-liquids for vaporizers in collaboration with Blaze Vapors.
+In 2018, she began using another stage name, Tornado Thien.

+In 2019, she took to Youtube to announce a Gospel album, and that she would use GoFundme to raise money to produce it.